DILCISBoard/DILCISBoard.github.io/CONTRIBUTING.md

 - pull requests should usually be created using the branch that represents the version you wish to amend, for instance changes to version 2.0 of the CSIP should be made agains the `rel/2.0` branch; and
-- if you submit a PR against the wrong branch don't worry, there's no harm done and a member of the review team will get in touch and help.
+- if you submit a pull request against the wrong branch don't worry, there's no harm done and a member of the review team will get in touch and help.

 ### Pull Request Style